MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!--/Scope-->
 <!--Description-->
-This policy setting controls whether Windows Defender SmartScreen scans pages in this zone for malicious content.
+This policy setting controls, whether Windows Defender SmartScreen scans pages in this zone for malicious content.

 If you enable this policy setting, Windows Defender SmartScreen scans pages in this zone for malicious content.